-As the commodity programs decentralize, and their breeding and technology development strategies grow more complex, it has become increasingly important to develop highly specific communication strategies that define both audience and purpose for each product.
-These strategies result from close collaboration between the commodity programs and CISU.
+As the commodity programs decentralize and their breeding and technology development strategies grow more complex at has become increasingly important to develop highly specific communication strategies that define both audience and purpose for each product.
+These strategies result from close collaboration between the commodity programs and CISU

-Additionally, a number of studies have been implemented to determine the needs of specific audiences, their disciplinary specialization, their media preferences and their information-seeking habits.
-Two studies that sought the users' evaluation of specific CIAT products received very positive responses and provided valuable user insights.
+Additionally a number of studies have been implemented to determine the needs of specific audiences their disciplinary specialization their media preferences and their information-seeking habits.
+Two studies that sought the users evaluation of specific CIAT products received very positive responses and provided valuable user insights.

-Areas with new research efforts, for example, East Africa, Indonesia, Malaysia, and the Philippines, receive particular attention.
-A consultant is conducting an indepth study of bean research communication in East Africa, where special data collection efforts have also been instigated.
+Areas with new research efforts for example East Africa Indonesia Malaysia and the Philippines receive particular attention A consultant is conducting an in-depth study of bean research communication in East AFrica where special data collection efforts have also been instigated